intel/intel-extension-for-transformers/README.md

 ## Research Collaborations

-Welcome to raise any interesting research ideas on model compression techniques and feel free to reach us ([maintainers](mailto:inc.maintainers@intel.com)).
+Welcome to raise any interesting research ideas on model compression techniques and feel free to reach [us](mailto:inc.maintainers@intel.com).
 Look forward to our collaborations on Intel Extension for Transformers!